Black-Kamelia/Sprinkler/binary-transcoders/Decoders.md

 ## Complete Example

-Here is a more complex example of creation of several encoders using only encoder composition, the provided factories, and recursive encoding:
+Here is a more complex example of creation of several decoders using only decoder composition, the provided factories, and recursive encoding:

 ```kt